 GP lenses are always superior for treating corneal irregularities.
 The scleral lens forms a dome or vault over the cornea itself.
-The space between the cornea and the back surface of a GP lens is filled with tears; this covers the irregularities on the cornea’s surface.
-The smooth front surface of the GP lens then optically replaces the irregular corneal surface, eliminating blur and visual distortions.
-For this reason, soft lenses, which mold to the surface of the cornea, cannot achieve the same effect that GP lenses provide.
+The space between the cornea and the back surface of a GP lens is filled with tears, which help neutralize the irregularities on the cornea’s surface.
+The smooth surface of the gas permebale lens then optically replaces the irregular corneal surface, effectively eliminating blur and visual distortions.

-Because LASIK and other laser refractive surgery can significantly alter the shape of the cornea, fitting contact lenses on a post-surgery eye is more challenging and time-consuming than fitting lenses on a normally shaped cornea.
-Special gas permeable or hybrid lens designs usually are required in these circumstances.
+Because LASIK and other laser refractive surgeries can significantly alter the shape of the cornea, fitting contact lenses on a post-surgery eye is more challenging and time-consuming than fitting lenses on a normally-shaped cornea.
+Because of these difficulties, special GP lens designs are often required in these circumstances.

-Often, scleral lenses are the best option for people who need non-surgical vision correction after LASIK.
-These large-diameter GP lenses vault over the entire corneal surface and rest on the “white” of the eye (sclera).
+Scleral lenses are frequently the best option for people who need non-surgical vision correction after LASIK.
+These large-diameter GP lenses vault over the entire corneal surface and rest on the white of the eye (the sclera).
+Because scleral lenses cover the entire cornea, they can be particularly effective in correcting corneal aberration and irregular astigmatism.
+They are also extremely helpful for treating post-surgery ectasia symptoms.

-Special computerized instruments (not needed for regular contact fitting), such as corneal topographers, are usually necessary in order to to obtain highly accurate measurements of the post-surgery corneal surface.
-This allows the contact lens specialist to obtain the best possible fit and vision correction.
-Because of these added complexities, contact lens fittings after refractive surgery typically are more time-consuming and involve a higher fee than regular contact lens fittings.
-Also, if you’ve never worn GP lenses before, be aware that it takes longer to adapt to them than to soft contacts.
+Because of these complexities, contact lens fittings after refractive surgery are typically more time-consuming and involve a higher fee than regular contact lens fittings.
+If you’ve never worn GP lenses before, be aware it takes longer to adapt to them than to soft contacts.
 You may have to wear the lenses at least part-time every day for several days before they feel completely comfortable.

-Fitting GP contacts on an eye that has undergone refractive surgery requires special skills similar to those needed to fit lenses irregular-shaped corneas caused by keratoconus or a cornea transplant.
-Several lens modifications may be required to achieve the optimum fit, comfort and visual acuity.
+Fitting GP contact lenses on an eye that has undergone refractive surgery requires special skills.
+Several lens modifications may be required to achieve the optimal fit, comfort, and visual acuity.
 At Miami Contact Lens Institute, we have the skills and experience to provide patients with a suitable GP lens fitting.

 Hybrid contact lenses, an alternative to GP lenses, are also useful for correcting vision after eye surgery.
-These lenses are designed to offer the best of both worlds: aberration-correcting optics of a rigid GP lens and wearing comfort comparable to that of soft lenses.
+These lenses are designed to offer the best of both worlds: the aberration-correcting optics of a rigid GP lens and the comfortable fit of a standard soft lens.

-In most cases, hybrid contact lenses are equally effective as GP lenses in correcting aberrations after vision surgery, and may be easier to adapt to than GP lenses.
+In most cases, hybrid contact lenses are just as effective as GP lenses for correcting aberrations after vision surgery.
+Many patients also report they are easier to adapt to than GP lenses.

-Currently, the only FDA-approved hybrid contacts sold in the United States are made by SynergEyes.
+Currently, the only FDA-approved hybrid contact lenses sold in the United States are made by SynergEyes.
 At the Miami Contact Lens Institute, we are certified to fit SynergEyes hybrid lenses.

-This minimally invasive in-office procedure is intended to strengthen the cornea by creating strong bonds (or cross-links) between corneal collagen fibers.
-The goal of the procedure is to prevent further progression of the keratoconus or ectasia.
-Clinical research has shown that cross-linking not only stops the progression of keratoconus, but it also induces flattening of the cornea and visual improvement Collagen Crosslinking involves the instillation of riboflavin (a B vitamin) drops on the cornea after removing the epithelium.
-Once saturated with riboflavin, the cornea is irradiated with ultraviolet (UV) A light for about 30 minutes.
-The patient will likely still need to wear the specialty contact lenses or scleral lenses following the procedure.
+CXL is a minimally invasive in-office procedure intended to strengthen the cornea by creating strong bonds (crosslinks) between corneal collagen fibers.
+The goal of the procedure is to prevent further progression of keratoconus or ectasia.
+Clinical research has shown crosslinking not only stops the progression of keratoconus but also induces flattening of the cornea and may result in visual improvement.
+Together CXL and scleral contact lenses constitute the best combination to treat post-LASIK ectasia and keratoconus; scleral lenses help achieve clear and comfortable vision while CXL stabilizes the cornea and prevents the condition from worsening.
+Please contact us for more information.